-SUMMARY: This document contains regulations designed to eliminate regulatory impediments to the electronic filing of Form 1040, "U.S. Individual Income Tax Return."
-These regulations generally affect taxpayers who file Form 1040 electronically and who are required to file any of the following forms: Form 56, "Notice Concerning Fiduciary Relationship"; Form 2120, "Multiple Support Declaration"; Form 2439, "Notice to Shareholder of Undistributed Long-Term Capital Gains"; Form 3468, "Investment Credit"; and Form T (Timber), "Forest Activities Schedules."
-The text of the temporary regulations also serves as the text of the proposed regulations set forth in the notice of proposed rulemaking on this subject in the Proposed Rules section in this issue of the Federal Register.
+SUMMARY: This document contains regulations designed to eliminate regulatory impediments to the electronic filing of Form 1040, U.S. Individual Income Tax Return.
+These regulations generally affect taxpayers who file Form 1040 electronically and who are required to file any of the following forms: Form 56, Notice Concerning Fiduciary Relationship; Form 2120, Multiple Support Declaration; Form 2439, Notice to Shareholder of Undistributed Long-Term Capital Gains; Form 3468, Investment Credit; and Form T (Timber), Forest Activities Schedules.
+The text of the temporary regulations also serves as the text of the proposed regulations set forth in the notice of proposed rulemaking on this subject in REG-107184-00 on page 968 of this issue of the Bulletin.

 EFFECTIVE DATE: These regulations are effective April 24, 2002.

 FOR FURTHER INFORMATION CONTACT: James C. Gibbons, (202) 622-4910 (not a toll-free number).